SKLIIS-AIS/FedUL-GRA/README.md

 DataLoader bundles.
 These files can be large and are excluded by `.gitignore`.
 PyTorch pickle and dill files must only be loaded from trusted sources.

-## License Notice

-This repository contains code derived from or inspired by the FedAU project.
-Read [NOTICE.md](NOTICE.md) before redistribution.
-The license or redistribution permission for inherited source files must be confirmed before publishing the repository under a new `LICENSE`.